Column relationships

 TextColumn::make('users_avg_age')->avg('users', 'age')

-is the field that is being averaged.
-The name of the column must be users_avg_age
+In this example, users is the name of the relationship, while age is the field that is being averaged.
+The name of the column must be users_avg_age, as this is the convention that Laravel uses for storing the result.